farouk26/my-portfolio/README.md

 ## Project Goals

-The primary goal of this portfolio is to present my skills and projects in an aesthetically pleasing and user-friendly manner.
-I aim to provide visitors with a comprehensive view of my capabilities and accomplishments while maintaining a seamless and enjoyable browsing experience.
+The primary goal of this portfolio is to present my skills, projects, and educational background in a visually appealing and user-friendly manner.
+I aim to provide visitors with a holistic view of my capabilities, accomplishments, and academic journey, ensuring a seamless and enjoyable browsing experience.

 ## Live Demo

-Check out the live demo of my portfolio [here](https://faroukzemmouri.vercel.app/).
+Explore the live demo of my portfolio [here](https://faroukzemmouri.vercel.app/).

-# If you'd like to clone this repository on your local machine
+# To Clone and Set Up Locally

 Follow these steps to set up the project on your local machine: